seagreen/ianix/README.md

 # Using Pinned Dependencies

 `nixos-rebuild switch` will install the latest versions of the packages listed in `configuration.nix`.
-To get an install with my exact versions of each package follow the "Deployment" commands, but replace `nixos-rebuild switch` in step two with the commands below.
+To get an install with my exact version of each package follow the "Deployment" commands, but replace the `nixos-rebuild switch` step with the commands below.

 This may be very slow, so I don't recommend doing it unless you need to.